GBoyadzhiev/legal/magic-colouring/privacy-policy.md

 ## 4. Children’s Privacy
 Magic Colouring is suitable for children and fully complies with the **Children’s Online Privacy Protection Act (COPPA)** principles.
-The app is safe for kids and does not include external links or social features accessible to them.
+The app is safe for children and does not include external links or social features accessible to them.

 ## 5. Changes
 This Privacy Policy may be updated from time to time.
 The date at the top indicates the latest revision.